-What 1,500 voicemails reveal about American voters
+What thousands of voicemails reveal about American voters

-You called, we listened: What 1,500 voicemails reveal about the American voter
+You called, we listened: What thousands of voicemails reveal about the American voter

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.